Oh no ! Yet Another Flawed Incompleteness Proof

 and stating that v is the Gödel number that corresponds to the formula one obtains from the formula whose Gödel number is t, when the free variable in that formula (which corresponds by Gödel coding to 31) is substituted by “the numeral of the Gödel number of t itself”.

 What is also surprising is that none of the reviews that Berto’s book that I have seen makes any mention of the obvious error of two different definitions of the same function.
-(Footnote: A review by The Times Higher Education, see here.)
-(Footnote: A review by Vann McGee, see here.
+(Footnote: A review by The Times Higher Education, see Review of There’s Something About Gödel.)
+(Footnote: A review by Vann McGee, see Review of Francesco Berto’s There’s Something about Gödel.
 McGee has written a ‘proof’ of the Diagonal Lemma; the analysis of his ‘proof’ is at Vann McGee’s Proof of the Diagonal Lemma.)
-(Footnote: A review by Peter Smith, see here.
-Smith has published a book on Gödel’s proof, which contains a fatal flaw; the analysis of the Smith’s book is given at A Fundamental Flaw in an Incompleteness Proof by Peter Smith PDF.
-Smith also has a downloadable cut-down version of his book which is dealt with on the page Gödel Without Tears - Or Not?.)
+(Footnote: A review by Peter Smith, see Review of Berto: There’s Something About Gödel.
+Smith has published a book on Gödel’s proof, which contains a fatal flaw; the analysis of the Smith’s book is given at A Fundamental Flaw in an Incompleteness Proof by Peter Smith.
+Smith also has a downloadable cut-down version of his book which is dealt with on the page Gödel Without (Too Many) Tears - Or Not?.)
 Does the fact that these reviewers were all unable to see this elementary error indicate that they are dim-witted or that they are careless?
 Or is it just a case of confirmation bias, where the reviewers are not impartial, and simply saw what they wanted to see, rather than subject Berto’s content to logical scrutiny?

 Other obviously flawed incompleteness proofs can be seen at: